 The vaccine court was set up knowing damn well that the people who bring cases to it would never be able to prove that the vaccine in question definitively caused their child's illness or death.

-All the people who bring cases to the vaccine court, all they're required to do is present a theory connecting the vaccine to the consequence, show an appropriate or an approximate timeline that links the two and show that there's not another plausible biological reason the injury or death happened.
+All the people who bring cases to the vaccine court, all they're required to do is present a theory connecting the vaccine to the consequence, show an appropriate, an approximate timeline that links the two, and show that there's not another plausible biological reason the injury or death happened.

 It's a very low standard of proof, and it's intentionally that way because they want to support the people who experience any possible side effects without forcing them to actually prove any scientific causation, which they could never do.

-Even in this world designed to provide relief to people who have been hurt by vaccines, the argument Alex puts forth doesn't meet their burden of proof.
+Even in this world, designed to provide relief to people who have been hurt by vaccines, the argument Alex puts forth doesn't meet their burden of proof, the easy burden of proof.

-And Rob Rosenstein's sister has nothing to do with that court.
+And Rod Rosenstein's sister has nothing to do with that court.

 The court is overseen by nine members of the Advisory Commission on Childhood Vaccines.